Shivanshu-Verma/Constraint_Env_Sim/README.md

 All embedded C source files reside in the boot/ directory.
 To update the firmware:
-a.
-Modify or add C files under boot/.
+1. Modify or add C files under boot/.
-b.
-Rebuild and test via LiteX simulation.
+2. Rebuild and test via LiteX simulation.
-c.
-Re-run the simulation with your updated firmware:
+3. Re-run the simulation with your updated firmware:

 ```
 litex_bare_metal_demo --build-path=build/sim